According to a top site for travel agents, London generates more tourism revenue than any other city in Europe.

 While it’s certainly not the most expensive city in Europe, it does land in the top five.

-Laying The Foundation: General Budget Tips For London Travel
+Laying The Foundation: General Budget Trips For London Travel

 - Book your travel in advance.